Robert Cummings: Universal

 In November 1938, Cummings auditioned for the romantic lead in Three Smart Girls Grow Up (1939), starring Deanna Durbin, for producer Joe Pasternak.
 Pasternak was reluctant to cast him, preferring to find a musician, but Cummings told him, "I could fake it".
 He later said, "I'd had a lot of experience faking things harder than that.
 He let me try it and he signed me up."

 On 21 November Universal gave Cummings an option on a seven-year contract starting at $600 a week, going up to $750 a week the following year, then ultimately up to $3,000 a week.
 His first film for them, Three Smart Girls Grow Up (1939) was a big success, and in March 1939 Universal took up their options on the actor.
-The film was directed by Henry Koster, who called Cummings "brilliant, wonderful… I made five pictures with him.
+The film was directed by Henry Koster, who called Cummings "brilliant, wonderful...
+I made five pictures with him.
 I thought he was the best leading man I ever worked with.
 He had that marvelous comedy talent and also a romantic quality."
-Reviewing the film, The New York Times said Cummings "displays a really astonishing talent for light comedy—we never should have suspected it from his other pictures."
+Reviewing the film, Frank S. Nugent of The New York Times said Cummings "displays a really astonishing talent for light comedy—we never should have suspected it from his other pictures."
 Filmink wrote "Cummings found himself as an actor" with this movie.

+Pasternak used him again, as the juvenile lead in The Under-Pup (1939).
+Although it was the first film to give Robert Cummings billing above the film title, The Under-Pup was actually a showcase for the studio's newest singing star, Gloria Jean.
+Although Cummings did well in the light-comedy role, the trade columnists and reporters concentrated on Gloria Jean, overshadowing Cummings.
+Universal announced that the Under-Pup cast, including Cummings, would be reunited in a sequel, Straight from the Heart, but the project was canceled when producer Pasternak left the studio.
+The follow-up, with Robert Stack standing in for Cummings, was A Little Bit of Heaven (1940).

-Pasternak used him again, supporting another singing star, Gloria Jean, in The Under-Pup (1939).
-(He was meant to reteam with Jean in Straight from the Heart, but it appears not to have been made.)
-In August 1939 Columbia wanted him for the lead in Golden Boy, but could not come to terms with Universal.
-Cummings supported Basil Rathbone and Victor McLaglen in Rio (1939), then was borrowed by 20th Century Fox to romance Sonia Henie in Everything Happens at Night (1939).
+In August 1939 Columbia wanted Cummings for the lead in Golden Boy, but could not come to terms with Universal; the role went instead to screen newcomer William Holden.
+Cummings supported Basil Rathbone and Victor McLaglen in Rio (1939), then was borrowed by 20th Century-Fox to romance Sonia Henie in Everything Happens at Night (1939).
 At Universal he had a key role in Charlie McCarthy, Detective (1939), then was borrowed by MGM to play the lead in a B movie with Laraine Day, And One Was Beautiful (1940).
 Back at Universal, Cummings was the romantic male lead in a comedy, Private Affairs (1940); then he romanced Durbin again in Spring Parade (1940).
 Cummings made his mark in the CBS Radio network's dramatic serial titled Those We Love, which ran from 1938 to 1945.
 He also played the role of David Adair in the serial drama Those We Love, opposite Richard Cromwell, Francis X. Bushman and Nan Grey.